 The ingredients at the core of the traditional Japanese diet - such as kombu sea kelp, green tea, and rice - not only promote internal wellness and a sense of harmony, or wa, but many have also been treasured ingredients of the Japanese skincare routine for centuries.
 The skin is the body’s largest organ.
 We believe that bathing with and using these ingredients topically is a wonderful way to absorb their health benefits and energy.

 The key tenets of the traditional Japanese kitchen include simplicity and the appreciation of the beauty of each individual ingredient.
 The same goes for our formulations.
 We believe in celebrating simplicity and nature, and so you will never find fillers and chemicals in any of our products.

-We have an obsession with traditional Japanese farming and gathering methods and are passionate about Japan's organic, wild-crafted, and macrobiotic-quality foods.
-Many crafts, including small-scale farming, the making of sake, and the harvesting of botanical ingredients such as tea and sea vegetables, are considered to be an almost spiritual art in Japan.
+Many crafts, including small-scale farming, the making of sake, and the harvesting of botanical ingredients, are considered to be an almost spiritual art in Japan.
 Many of these methods are passed down from generation to generation, with artisans dedicating their entire lives to their crafts.

 We honor these beautiful traditions through our ingredient selection process.
 We are dedicated to the highest standard of natural ingredients and are uncompromising on quality.